9vult/Ameko/readme.md

   Managing events and styles, parsing tags, and reading/writing files are just part of what AssCS does.
 Eventually, AssCS will likely be split into its own project so anyone can use it for their C# projects.
 - **Holo:** The middleware layer, primarily linking the GUI to AssCS and Mizuki.
-It also manages Dependency Control, solutions, configuration, and pretty much everything that's not immediately GUI-related.
+It also manages Dependency Control, projects, configuration, and pretty much everything that's not immediately GUI-related.
 - **Mizuki:** A high-performance interop library and Holo's first A/V plugin.
 Mizuki facilitates communication between Holo and A/V libraries like FFMS and libass.
 By doing most of the work in a low-level language like Zig, Mizuki is able to reduce the amount of calls across the managed-unmanaged border.